ATaCR

 ndarray

-Angle (azimuth) of tilt axis
+Angle of the tilt axis

 Type: